lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   For the needs of this draft, the architecture can be summarized to Devices (Dev) exchanging information with LPWAN Application Server (App) through a Network Gateway (NGW).

-* Traffic flows are mostly known in advance, since devices embed built-in applications.
+* Traffic flows are mostly known in advance since devices embed built-in applications.
 Contrary to computers or smartphones, new applications cannot be easily installed.

 The Static Context Header Compression (SCHC) is defined for this environment.
 SCHC uses a context where header information is kept in the header format order.
-This context is static (the values on the header fields do not change over time) avoiding complex resynchronization mechanisms, incompatible with LPWAN characteristics.
+This context is static (the values of the header fields do not change over time) avoiding complex resynchronization mechanisms, incompatible with LPWAN characteristics.
 In most of the cases, IPv6/UDP headers are reduced to a small context identifier.

-The SCHC header compression mechanism is independent from the specific LPWAN technology over which it will be used.
+The SCHC header compression mechanism is independent of the specific LPWAN technology over which it will be used.

 LPWAN technologies are also characterized, among others, by a very reduced data unit and/or payload size